muhammadmateensadiq/Movie-Recommender-Web/README.md

 ## Features

---Search from hundreds of movies
+- Search from hundreds of movies
---Content-based recommendation
+- Content-based recommendation
---Displays posters of recommended movies
+- Displays posters of recommended movies
---Clean and interactive interface
+- Clean and interactive interface

 ## Live Demo